Quantum Hall and Light Responses in a 2D Topological Semimetal: Topological Markers from Circularly Polarized Light

-When $\tilde{r} < 3\sqrt{3}t_2 - M$, the same light polarization would equally interact with both pairs $(n,m)$ and $(n^\prime, m^\prime)$ at one Dirac point measuring twice the topological invariant of the lowest band, in agreement with the quantum Hall conductivity.
-For $\tilde{r}>3\sqrt{3}t_2 - M$, one pair of bands will interact with one distinct light polarization at each Dirac point.
+When ${r} < 3\sqrt{3}t_2 - M$, the left-handed polarization $(-)$ will also mediate transitions between the pair of bands $(n^\prime, m^\prime)$ at the $K'$ Dirac point measuring twice the topological invariant of the lowest band, in agreement with the quantum Hall conductivity.
+For ${r}>3\sqrt{3}t_2 - M$, one pair of bands will interact with one distinct light polarization at each Dirac point.
 In this case, if we reproduce the steps of the calculation above we now find that $\Gamma_+ - \Gamma_- =0$ at each Dirac point.
-In Eq. (\ref{lightequation}), the two pairs $(n,m)$ and $(n^\prime, m^\prime)$ are now characterized with different signs of $A_y(t)$ and inverted lower and upper energy eigenstates, for the same Dirac point.
+In Appendix \ref{lightmatter} and Eq. (\ref{lightequation}), the two pairs $(n,m)$ and $(n^\prime, m^\prime)$ are now characterized with different signs of $A_y(t)$ and inverted lower and upper energy eigenstates, for the same Dirac point.